nim-lang/nif/doc/nifc-spec.md

 - `attr "abc"` annotates a symbol with `__attribute__(abc)`.
 - `cast` might be mapped to a type prunning operation via a `union` as C's aliasing rules are broken.
+- `conv` is a value preserving type conversion between numeric types, `cast` is a bit preserving type cast.
+- `array` is mapped to a struct with an array inside so that arrays gain value semantics.
+  Hence arrays can only be used within a `type` environment and are nominal types.
+  A NIFC code generator has to ensure that e.g. `(type :MyArray.T . (array T 4))` is only emitted once.
+- `type` can only be used to introduce a name for a nominal type (that is a type which is only compatible to itself) or for a proc type for code compression purposes.
+Arbitrary aliases for types **cannot** be used!
+Rationale: Implementation simplicity.
+- `nodecl` is an import mechanism like `imp` but the declarations come from a header file and are not to be declared in the resulting C/C++ code.

 Inheritance